How to Hire a Virtual Assistant

 Hiring a virtual assistant will allow you to spend more time focused on high-value (and revenue-generating) projects that contribute to business growth.
 Unlike a personal assistant who may be a full-time employee onsite at your place of business, a virtual assistant provides even more flexibility, as most of them are freelancers and small business owners who can provide as little or as much support as you need without the additional overhead.

-While the thought of hiring a new employee may feel overwhelming, here are five steps on how to hire a virtual assistant to help you get started.
+While the thought of hiring a new employee may feel overwhelming, the following five steps will get you up to speed on how to hire a virtual assistant:

 When you’re used to DIYing every function in your business or operating with a small-but-mighty team, deciding what tasks or projects to delegate may prove the most challenging part of the hiring process.